CrowdStrike’s Update Causes Global IT Outage, Resulting in Windows Blue Screen of Death and Causing a Worldwide Storm

 Impact of the Global IT Outage

 The impact of this global IT outage is still gaining victims and millions of people are being affected by the ripple effects of the incident as companies struggle to come back online.
 Already, the CrowdStrike incident is being hailed as one of the largest IT outages in history with an impact that could span billions of people.
+According to BBC, Microsoft estimated that CrowdStrike update outage affected 8.5 million Windows devices.
 Let’s look at some of the industries affected so far:

 Broadcasting